Caloundra's Leading Hot Water Installation, Repairs, Sales and Service

 Evacuated tube solar hot water collector

-Contact Caloundra Hot Water on 1300 728 122 for professional, impartial, evidence-based guidance from a local Caloundra plumber with over 20 years serving South East Queensland.
+Contact Caloundra Hot Water on 1300 728 122 for professional, impartial, fact-driven guidance from a local Caloundra plumber with over 20 years’ experience serving South East Queensland.

-You can ring Caloundra Hot Water outside business hours and on weekends on 0413 861 166
+You can call us evenings and weekends on 0413 861 166 for after‑hours assistance.

-At Caloundra Hot Water, we carry a comprehensive selection of solar hot water systems on-site for prompt installation.
-By keeping the primary models we supply in stock, you won’t have to wait for deliveries—your new hot water system can be fitted quickly and without hold-ups.
+At Caloundra Hot Water, we carry a broad selection of solar hot water systems on-site for prompt installation.
+Because we stock the leading models we supply, you won’t be left waiting for deliveries—your new hot water system can be fitted quickly without unnecessary delays.

 We also provide Easy Payment Plans to help spread the initial cost.
-With terms ranging from 1 to 3 years and fortnightly repayments following a small deposit, your repayments can be similar to the savings you’ll see on your electricity bills.
+With terms ranging from 1 to 3 years and fortnightly payments following a small deposit, your repayments can be comparable to the savings you’ll see on your electricity bills.

-Caloundra Hot Water provides and fits solar hot water systems throughout Caloundra—quick, compliant and designed for longevity.
+Caloundra Hot Water provides and fits solar hot water systems throughout Caloundra — prompt, compliant and designed for long-lasting performance.

 Solar hot water heater quotes Brisbane and Solar hot water systems Sunshine Coast prices,